one-among-us/data/people/Dethelly/page.en.md

 > *Here is what A remembered:*
 >
-> Sugar: Perhaps what I need to do is to "threaten", since they are too conservative to be communicated with.
+> Sugar: Perhaps I need to "threaten" them since they are too conservative to communicate with.
 >
 > Sugar: I'm afraid of pain, but I could hurt myself a bit.
 >
-> Sugar: Thereby they might make a compromise eventually, and I might get more freedom in return.
+> Sugar: Thereby, they might make a compromise eventually, and I might get more freedom in return.
 >
 > Sugar: According to the plan, I will delete you from my friend list after this parting.
 >
 > Sugar: You shouldn't be worried about me.
 Please forget me as soon as possible.

-When A left for home, she left Sugar half a bag of oranges, and messaged her "Adios."
+When A left for home, she left Sugar half a bag of oranges and messaged her "Adios."
 (Goodbye) on QQ.
 A didn't get any reply.
 That night, Sugar actually deleted her contact.

-The second day, a Twitter user who claimed to be Sugar's high school classmate brought her some random thoughts on behalf of Sugar.
+On the second day, a Twitter user who claimed to be Sugar's high school classmate sent her some random thoughts on behalf of Sugar.
 Then A requested them to look after her.

-Later, Sugar began her winter vacation, and got her diagnosis certificate of gender dysphoria in Shenzhen Kangning Hospital —— This was only known by A after her death.
+Later, Sugar began her winter vacation and got her diagnosis certificate of gender dysphoria in Shenzhen Kangning Hospital —— This was only known by A after her death.

 ## Thick fog over Jialing River (Her departure)